 What can I substitute for ground turkey?

-You can use ground chicken, beef, pork, or plant-based options like lentils or tofu as a protein alternative.
+You can pick ground chicken, beef, pork, or plant options like lentils or tofu instead of turkey.

 Can I make this dish vegetarian?